ibmresilient/resilient-community-apps/rc-data-feed-plugin-resilientfeed/README.md

 * It's presently not possible to restrict synchronization of incident elements such as tasks, artifacts, notes, etc. when using `reload=all` and the action `Data Feeder: Sync Incidents`.

-## Syncrhonization Methods
+## Synchronization Methods
 Three methods exist for synchronizing incident data:
-* reload=True - This app.config setting will syncrhonize all incidents (including those closed) each time resilient-circuits is run.
+* reload=True - This app.config setting will synchronize all incidents (including those closed) each time resilient-circuits is run.
 Review performance considerations above in [Considerations].
 * real-time changes - If the automatic rules for incident, artifact, tasks, etc. are enabled, then any change to a object will perform the synchronization to the target organization.
 Note: Datatable rules need to be created in order to synchronize them in real-time.
 * Data Feeder: Sync Incidents function - This function allows one to specify the range of incident data to synchronize.
 This is useful to limit the range of incidents to transmit.

 ## Behavior
 Unexpected behaviors can occur and are detailed here.
 * If an incident is originally filtered via the `matching_incident_fields` setting, all incident data are filtered.
-If in the future that incident changes so that the matching criteria passes, at the time the incicident is changed, only the incident is synchronized.
+If in the future that incident changes so that the matching criteria passes, at the time the incident is changed, only the incident is synchronized.
 To include all the other data elements such as tasks, artifact, attachments, etc., use the `Data Feeder: Sync Incidents` function.
 * Attachments cannot be updated.

 ## SQLite Database